Hyperthyroidism

 Overview: What is hyperthyroidism?

 A typical feature of hyperthyroidism is that the production and release of hormones in the thyroid gland are abnormally increased.
 This has serious consequences – the thyroid hormones T3 (triiodothyronine) and T4 (thyroxine) are involved in the control of numerous vital metabolic processes.
 These include growth and development processes, energy metabolism, heart rate and blood pressure.
 Fully developed disease associated with symptoms is called manifest hyperthyroidism.
-In contrast, a “hidden” (subclinical) hyperthyroidism is not (yet) noticeable with symptoms – although there are already abnormalities in the hormone status.
+In contrast, “hidden” (subclinical) hyperthyroidism is not (yet) noticeable with symptoms – although there are already abnormalities in the hormone status.

 Hyperthyroidism – frequency and age